-Applicants must meet the below requirements to be eligible to apply for financial aid.
+FAFSA filers must meet the below requirements to be eligible to apply for and receive financial aid.

-You must be accepted as a "DEGREE" status student working toward a degree or certificate in an eligible program.
+You must be an accepted student working toward a degree or certificate in an eligible program of study.

 Be a U.S. citizen or eligible non-citizen.